In a film which involves a lot of character deaths, it seems like the Token Minority will inevitably be the first person to go and kick the bucket.

 - The Mutant Chronicles: Both black guys who appear in the film die by bridge within a couple minutes of each other.

 - The first victim in New Year's Evil is the main character's female Token Black Friend.
+She dies a little over three minutes in, just before the opening credits.

 - One of the three hit men killed by The Man at the end of the opening sequence of Once Upon a Time in the West is black, the only black character in the entire film.